Stonemercy/Galactic-Wide-Web/README.md

 - Get some help for a specific command, or a list of every command by using "all".
   - Options:
     - `command`: string [Required] - The command you want to lookup, use "all" for a list of all available commands

 `/map`
 - Get an up-to-date map of the galaxy
+  - Options:
+    - `faction`: string <Optional> - The faction to focus on
+    - `public`: string <Optional> - Do you want other people to see the response to this command?

+`/map`
+- Get an up-to-date map of the galaxy